technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Set up your environment.md

 ## Task 2 - Set up channels

-You can set up channels in the Customer Service admin center application.
+You can set up channels in the Copilot Service admin center application.
 In the Power Platform admin center, while you can view existing environments and channels, you can't enable, edit, or delete channels.